cgrabowski/simple_audio/README.md

 Web Audio does not have the ability to pause and resume sounds.
 Don't spend time implementing pause and resume on top of Web Audio, just use simple_audio.

 3\.
-Portability

-Web Audio is a low level sound API that is only available in the browser.
-Embedded applications, console applications, and mobile applications do not have access to the Web Audio API.
-By targetting simple_audio your game can be more easily ported to other platforms.

-4\.
 Easy loading of sound data

 Using Web Audio you need to write around 20 lines of code with multiple callback functions to load a single MP3 file.
 With simple_audio you only